-- (a) Agency policy (DIR #4027B, DIR #4028B, DIR #0700, Watertown FOM #10100), requires that the Office of Special Investigations follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceeds and criminal prosecutions. - (b) As Watertown does not house adolescent offenders, it is not necessary to utilize a developmentally appropriate youth protocol.
-Watertown OSI investigators do, however, utilize the U.S. Department of Justice's Office on Violence Against Women publications; namely, A National Protocol for Sexual Assault Medical Forensic Examination, Adults/Adolescents' as the evidence collection protocol manual. - (c) In accordance with agency protocol, Watertown does ensure that all offenders are given access to forensic medical examinations without cost.
+- (a) Agency policy (DIR #4027B, DIR #4028B, DIR #0700, FCF FOM #423), requires that the Office of Special Investigations follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceeds and criminal prosecutions.
+If needed, the New York State Police, Bureau of Criminal Investigations may also assist in criminal investigations as necessary. - (b) As the FCF does not house youth, it is not necessary to utilize a developmentally appropriate youth protocol.
+FCF OSI investigators and SAFW/SANE examiners in New York State hospitals do, however, utilize the U.S. Department of Justice's Office on Violence Against Women publications; namely, A National Protocol for Sexual Assault Medical Forensic Examination, Adults/Adolescents as the evidence collection protocol manual.

+- (c) In accordance with agency protocol, the FCF does ensure that all offenders are given access to forensic medical examinations without cost.
 These exams are performed at an outside facility by qualified SAFE/SANE nursing staff.
 As SAFE/SANE staff are either on duty or on call 24 hours a day, seven days a week, the examination will always be performed by a qualified medical practitioner.
-The facility utilizes State University of New York (SUNY) Upstate Medical Center or St. Joseph's Hospital Health Center for forensic examines. - (d) The agency does attempt to make a victim's advocate available for offender support.
-Specifically, once the outside facility is notified that an offender is in route for a forensic exam, the medical center than contacts victim advocate for support services as needed. - (e) In accordance to policy, and as requested by the victim, the advocate may remain with the offender through the forensic medical examination process and investigatory interviews.
-As requested, this person may provide emotional support, crisis intervention, information, and referrals.

-- (f) The agency is responsible for investigating allegations of sexual abuse. - (g) The auditor is not required to audit this provision. - (h) A qualified staff member may be used as a victim's advocate in the event that no other rape crisis center advocate can be located.
+The facility utilizes Champlain Valley Physicians Hospital and Alice Hyde Medical Center for forensic examines.
+In the past 12 months, the FCF has not facilitated any forensic medical examinations. - (d) The agency does attempt to make a victim's advocate available for offender support.
+Specifically, once FCF notifies the outside hospital that an offender is in route for a forensic exam, that medical center than contacts a victim advocate for support services as needed. - (e) In accordance to policy, and as requested by the victim, the advocate may remain with the offender through the forensic medical examination process and investigatory interviews.
+As requested, this person may provide emotional support, crisis intervention, information, and referrals. - (f) The agency is responsible for investigating allegations of sexual abuse. - (g) The auditor is not required to audit this provision. - (h) A qualified staff member may be used as a victim's advocate in the event that no other rape crisis center advocate can be located.
 In this event, only a qualified agency member, who has been screened for appropriateness to serve in this role and has received education concerning sexual assault and forensic examination issues in general, may service in this capacity.

 This standard concerns evidence protocol and forensic medical examinations.
-While Watertown has not had the need to utilize evidence protocol and forensic medical examinations within the past 12 months, the facility is still very much aware of the policies and has practices in place should the need arise.
-As such, Watertown has met the needs of the provisions as established within the standard.
+While the FCF has not had the need to utilize evidence protocol and forensic medical examinations within the past 12 months, the facility is still very much aware of the policies and has practices in place should the need arise.
+As such, the FCF has met the needs of the provisions as established within the standard.